Optus offers prepaid plans for customers who need service over periods as short as five days all the way up to a year.

 Optus provides prepaid mobile services on its own Optus 4G Plus network across Australia.
 The connection you get will vary depending on your location with a mix of 3G and 4G availability and technology connection types depending on your smartphone device.

-Optus does sell handsets outright for use in the prepaid market, typically locked to the Optus network but sold at very affordable price points.
+Optus sells a variety of handsets outright for use in the prepaid market, typically locked to the Optus network but sold at very affordable price points.
 Its core offerings in prepaid are SIM-only plans, which it offers in three varieties.

 For very ad-hoc use, Optus Daily Plus plans offer a low fixed cost price for a single day’s use, charged against a prepaid pool of funds.
 If you need a plan with low usage but longer expiry, Optus Long Expiry plans may be a better fit.
-Optus’ primary play in the prepaid space are its My Prepaid Ultimate plans, which offer a 28 day recharge cycle but come bundled with a variety of extras depending on recharge credit level.
+Optus’ primary play in the prepaid space are its Epic Data and Epic Value plans, which operate on 28-day or longer recharge cycles and come bundled with a variety of extras depending on recharge credit level.

 How much does Optus Prepaid Mobile cost?